-Today's mission is to declutter and recycle plastic grocery bags, as well as winnow it down to a more reasonable amount of paper bags and even reusable grocery bags if you have too many.
+Today's mission is to declutter and recycle plastic grocery bags, as well as winnow it down to a more reasonable amount of paper bags if you have too many.

-That's what happened to a reader, LeeAnne, who shared this picture on the right with me.
+That's what happened to a reader, LeeAnne, who shared the top picture in the collage on the right with me.
 She said, "Mine are slopped up under the kitchen sink.
 Don't be jealous."

 After all, there are lots of uses around your home for these little bags, and you might as well have some of them for use as needed.